reprogen/reprogen.github.io/index.md

 15 Feb 2021: Submission deadline for proposals of human evaluations\
 27 Feb 2021: First Call for Participation and registration opens\
 15 Aug 2021: Submission deadline for reproduction reports\
-20-24 September 2021: Results presented at INLG
+20-24 Sep 2021: Results presented at INLG

 ### Organisers